flo-schu/pymob/docs/source/user_guide/superquickstart.md

 ```

 Since no measured data is provided, we will generate an artificial dataset.
-$y_{obs}$ represents the observation data over the time $t$ [0, 10].
+$y_{obs}$ represents the observed data over the time $t$ [0, 10].
-In order to use the data later, we need to convert it into a xarray-Dataset.
+To use this data later in the simulation, we need to convert it into a xarray-Dataset.
-In your application later, you would use your measuered experimental data.
+In your own application, you would replace this with your measured experimental data.

 ```python